Carahsoft

-Carahsoft, legally Carahsoft Technology Corp., founded in 2004, is a privately held business located in Reston, VA that sells IT hardware, software and consulting services to federal, state and local governments, and educational institutions.
+Carahsoft is an American technology solutions provider that sells hardware, software, and consulting services to United States federal, state, and local governments, as well as educational institutions.
+Founded in 2004, it is privately held and headquartered in Reston, Virginia, US.

-Business model
+Operations

 Carahsoft sells IT hardware, software and consulting services related to data analysis and storage, cyber defense and security, business intelligence, and other corporate and government functions.

 Author Mark Amtower categorized Carahsoft as a “boutique reseller” because the company “sells a limited number of products, usually those that address a specific need in the market.”
 The company supports more than 3,000 prime contractors, value-added re-sellers, system integrators and other channel partners.

+The company operates the Carahsoft Conference & Collaboration Center, a facility used for government and industry events.

 Contracts

 U.S. Department of Defense

 The U.S. Department of Defense is one of Carahsoft's largest customers.

 The DoD awarded an estimated $80,075,312 in contracts to Carahsoft in 2016, $270,475,338 in 2017, and $131,000,866 in 2018 as of June.

 In 2019, The U.S. Navy included Carahsoft on a 10-year, $975 million blanket purchase agreement to provide SAP software products, a five-year $69.1 million BPA to provide Symantec software licenses, and a four-year $440 million BPA to provide McAfee hardware, software and services.
 Carahsoft was awarded a basic ordering agreement from the U.S Army to support a transition to cloud computing environments, for an estimated cost of $247.7 million.
 The DoD also included Carahsoft on an $820,450,000 BPA to supply information technology asset management software, software maintenance support, information technology professional services; and related services to the DoD, intelligence community and U.S. Coast Guard.

 On April 2, 2020, Naval Information Warfare Systems Command contracted Carahsoft for a variety of BlackBerry services.
 On May 22, 2020, the U.S. Air Force awarded Carahsoft an $81 million contract to help the Space Command and Control Division within Space & Missile Systems Center (Los Angeles Air Force Base) create and implement software development and information technology operations.
 On July 16, 2020, Carahsoft was awarded roughly $29.8 million to work at Fort Belvoir, moving an Army logistics modernization program to the cloud.
 On July 27, 2020, the U.S. Army awarded Carahsoft a $16 million contract to support the Army Enterprise Systems Integration Program and Global Combat Support System.
 On August 31, the DoD included Carahsoft in a 10-year, $13 billion firm-fixed-price contract with 30 other tech companies to supply off-the-shelf enterprise infrastructure software and maintenance to the U.S. Army, Department of Defense and all federal agencies.

+In March 2026, the Defense Information Systems Agency entered into a 5-year $970 million blanket purchase agreement for Broadcom software, with a focus on the VMware Cloud Foundation platform.